Swansea West services

 In reality, there turned out to be too many services for the traffic levels, and even today when most services have seen a dramatic increase in custom, Swansea West hasn't really felt it.

 The main building is now only open 8am-10pm.
 After this, customers are directed to the petrol station.
 The toilets still soldier on with old fixtures that Moto have replaced in all of their other services.

 Even the car park turned out to be larger than needed, and Moto weren't sure what to do with it.
 They considered using the end of it as a car sales area, but eventually decided to designate this section 'long stay' for commuter traffic.

 A 1990s list of facilities says the services offer "trained staff", but with no clue as to what that means.

-The square amenity building has only one main entrance, with a covered canopy pointing to the car park.
-This is a reminder of Rank's love for elaborate architecture, even at what was supposed to be a low-budget site.
+The square amenity building has only one main entrance, which used to have a covered canopy pointing to the car park.
+This was a small reminder of Rank's love for elaborate architecture, even at what was supposed to be a low-budget site.
 There is then a large building with lots of facilities shoehorned tightly into it.